gax1985/NSCC/NSCC/Cyber Crime Survey/Oct. 26th - Cyber Crime Group Research.md

 It is very important if we are running a network , to have an outside entity to do a vulnerability scan on the network once a year.
 Every single organization must have a vulnerability scan.

 You would want to catch internal mistakes.
-If they commission one of their workers to do it, they may not catch all the vulnerabilites.
-You woudl have a small appliance tapped into the network, and you would schedule Nessus to scan the network for vulnerabilties every day.
+If they commission one of their workers to do it, they may not catch all the vulnerabilities.
+You would have a small appliance tapped into the network, and you would schedule Nessus to scan the network for vulnerabilities every day.

-Internally, you can use  Nessus to keep up with any vulnerabilties on your network.
-Once a year, you would have an external entity scan your network to see if you are scanning for vulnerabilties correctly.
+Internally, you can use  Nessus to keep up with any vulnerabilities on your network.
+Once a year, you would have an external entity scan your network to see if you are scanning for vulnerabilities correctly.

 The Nessus reports can span 10000 pages.
 You can prepare a summary report of the vulnerabilties, and arrange them from critical to low.
 If you find a critical vulnerability, stop right away and fix it.

 If you do a scan on Tuesday morning, and you find critical vulnerabilities.
-You would create a report, and if you submit the report and noone reads it, someone could compromise the system in the meantime.
-If you tell noone, then you would bear the responsibility.
+You would create a report, and if you submit the report and no one reads it, someone could compromise the system in the meantime.
+If you tell no one, then you would bear the responsibility.

 Ron will develop an exercise to develop our Nessus' scannning abilities.
 Large firms who need security/vulnerability audits, we can tell them that we are fluent with Nessus.